-Law Clerk Job Description and Career Profile
+Law Clerk: Job Description and Career Profile

 Trial Court Law Clerks

-Trial court law clerks are often responsible for assisting the judge with settlement conferences and discovery disputes.
-Clerks also review briefs submitted by the parties, verify cited legal authority, perform legal research and draft a variety of legal documents including trial briefs, memoranda, and orders.
+Trial court law clerks are often responsible for assisting the judge with settlement conferences and discovery disputes as well.
+They review briefs submitted by the parties to trial proceedings, verify cited legal authority, perform legal research, and draft a variety of legal documents including memoranda and orders.

 Appellate Law Clerks